Used Car valuation process

 - Accident History: It is obvious that damaged cars have lesser resale value.
 However, this also holds in the case, where cars are fully repaired after an accident.
 The car's valuation will be done based on the level of the damage.
 If the damages are only cosmetic, the resale value of a car may not be heavily affected.
 And if your car has sustained any major structural or mechanical damages, it could significantly bring down its price in the car valuation process.
 Therefore, buyers prefer to look at the insurance claim history of a car to know its accident history.

 - The Sales Channel: One of the largest determinants of your car's value is the sales channel, i.e. the way you are choosing to sell your car.
 You can expect a higher price if you are selling it through used car dealers.
-The process is also quick as the dealer takes the responsibility of documentation and checks.
+The process is also quick as the dealer takes responsibility for documentation and checks.
 On the other hand, your car's value will be much lesser if you go for private sales, it will also put the onus of antecedent check on the seller and hassle of transfer of papers on the buyer.

 - Car Color: It may also have a major impact on the sale price.
 But there is no such hard and fast rule regarding which color will attract the buyer and will fetch you a higher price while selling.
 In some cases, unpopular colors for one model can be popular for another car.
 You need to check this information beforehand and its effect on the resale value of your car.